-All 12-lead ECGs will be complete, standardized recordings.
-At Visit 1 (Screening), the ECG should be completed in triplicate and collected within a 3-minute period.
-At all other visits, a single 12-lead ECG should be completed.
+All 12-lead electrocardiograms (ECGs) will be complete, standardized recordings.
+A single 12-lead ECG will be completed at all scheduled visits at the investigator site during the present study (Table S-1).
+In the US and UK, a 6-lead ECG device will be given to subjects in order to perform ECGs on themselves at home when they cannot go the clinic and site staff cannot go to their home.
+This should be done in discussion with the Medical Monitor.
+When an ECG is performed outside of the investigator site, this should be documented in the source record.
 All ECGs will be centrally read; the interpretation by the central cardiologist is considered the official result.

-At Visit 1 (Screening) the mean QTcF/QRS values of all the tracings of adequate quality will be used to determine eligibility.
-If a site performs additional ECGs beyond the set of triplicate ECGs prescribed at Screening or the single ECG prescribed at Baseline, the mean QTcF/QRS values of all the tracings of adequate quality will be used to determine eligibility.
+If a site performs additional ECGs beyond the single ECG prescribed at Baseline, the mean QTcF/QRS values of all the tracings of adequate quality will be used to determine eligibility.

-- At Screening, if the set of triplicate ECGs has a prolonged QTcF due to an identifiable cause, and it is medically appropriate to address that cause, a repeat set of triplicate ECGs may be performed during Screening at the discretion of the Medical Monitor if time permits during the Screening period. - At Baseline, a subject who met the eligibility criteria during the central read of the screening ECGs may be enrolled based on the machine read of the locally completed ECG.
-If the interpretation of the ECG by the central cardiologist returned after randomization indicates QTcF outside of the allowable range, the subject will be discontinued from the study, but this will not be considered a protocol deviation.
+At Baseline, a subject may be enrolled based on the machine read of the locally completed ECG.
+If the interpretation of the ECG by the central cardiologist returned after enrollment indicates QTcF outside of the allowable range, the subject will be discontinued from the study, but this will not be considered a protocol deviation.

 Electrocardiograms should be performed before blood sampling or at least 30 minutes after blood sampling.
 The subject must rest in a supine position for 5 minutes before the ECG is obtained.
 ECG tracings (paper or electronic) will be reviewed and interpreted by a qualified clinician.
-ECG tracings and results (ventricular rate, PR, QRS, QT, QTcF, and QTcB intervals) will be included and summarized in the subject's study records.
+ECG tracings and results (ventricular rate, PR, QRS, QT, QTcF and QTcB intervals) will be included and summarized in the subject's study records.